museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 5.1.1 =
+* Enhancement: Removed Yandex and Sogou from the HackRepair blacklist as they are legitimate search engine bots.
+* Enhancement: Added detailed information about Sucuri malware scan errors to Malware Scan log details.
+* Bug Fix: No longer enables display of database errors when an event is logged.

 = 5.1.0 =
 * New Feature: Added "Multiple Authentication Attempts per XML-RPC Request" setting to the WordPress Tweaks section.
 When this setting is set to "Block", iThemes Security will block brute force login attacks against XML-RPC as described by Sucuri in this blog post: https://blog.sucuri.net/2015/10/brute-force-amplification-attacks-against-wordpress-xmlrpc.html